visgl/deck.gl/docs/advanced/view-state.md

 | Positional     | `position`, `direction`         |          |             |
 | Geo-positional | `position`, `direction`         | `longitude`, `latitude`, `zoom` | Optionally geospatially |anchored. |
 | Orbit          | `rotationX`, `rotationY`, ...   | -        | A custom set of view state parameters for the `OrbitController`. |

+Note that "projection related" parameters, such as field of view, near and far planes etc must be specified using `View` classes.

 ## About Geospatial Positioning